mhowlett/Nhiredis/README.md

 Nhiredis is a .NET client for Redis.
 It is a lightweight wrapper around hiredis, the recommend client for C developers.
 It provides a simple, flexible API.

-Nhiredis can be used under both Windows and Linux/Mono.
+Nhiredis can be used under both Windows and Linux/Mono and works with the aspnet50 target.
+It's available as a package on nuget.org

 ## Why Nhiredis?